tom-seddon/b2/README.md

 keyboards, and `Default US` is for US-style keyboards.
 For US-style keyboards, press ` to get the pound sign.

-## Undo/redo
+## Save states

 Use `File` > `Save state` to save your place, and `File` > `Load last state` to reload it.
-All state is saved, including disc contents.
+(All state is saved, including disc contents.)

-Use `Tools` > `Timeline...` to visualise the saved states.
-The timeline is shown as a tree of rounded boxes (saved states) and square boxes (open windows), with arrows showing the relationships.

-Click `Load` to load an old state, `Clone` to create a new window starting from that state, `Replay` to watch a replay from that state to the current state, or (*Windows/Linux only*) `Video` to save a video replay.
-(Video is MP4: 800Kbps H264 video + 128Kbps AAC audio.)

-If the timeline becomes too full of junk, click `Delete` to delete a saved state.
+Use `Tools` > `Saved states` to see the list of states saved; click `Load` to reload one, or `Delete` to delete it.

+Because the disc contents are outside the emulator's control, you can't save a state when a direct disc image is loaded.

+## Timeline

+Use the timeline functionality to record a sequence of events for later playback. *This functionality is a work in progress* - so it's not super useful yet.
+But, on Windows and Linux, having recorded a timeline, you have the option of creating a video from it.

+Use `Tools` > `Timeline...` to show the Timeline window.
+Click `Record` to start recording; events are recorded to the timeline, along with occasional saved states.
+Reload a saved state from the timeline to rewind the timeline back to that point and continue recording.

+Having recorded a timeline, click the `Video` button to produce a video starting from that point.
+There are two output formats
+available: 50Hz 1:1 BBC pixels, and 50Hz 2:1 BBC pixels.
+Note that the
+2:1 output does nothing advanced; it's just there so that when uploaded to YouTube it comes out as a 1080p50 video.

+Click `Replay` to play the timeline back.

+As with save states, some functionality may cause recording to be disabled.

 ## Options